Eemirhan/Eemirhan/README.md

 ### Hi there 👋

 🙋‍♂ I am Emirhan KEŞKEK, a university student from Turkey.
-I am currently studying mechatronics engineering.
+I am studying mechatronics engineering.

 🌱 I am currently learning the basics of CS.